NordoniaBands/nordonia-band-site/content/programs/concert-band/_index.md

 # Concert Band

-The Westwind Concert Band serves as the foundational ensemble for our instrumental music program.
-This ensemble focuses on developing fundamental skills while introducing students to a diverse repertoire of concert band literature.

-## Program Highlights

-- Open to students in grades 9-12
-- Focus on fundamental technique development
-- Exploration of diverse musical styles and repertoire
-- Multiple concert performances throughout the year
-- Emphasis on ensemble skills and musicianship

-## Curriculum

-Our Concert Band curriculum emphasizes:

-- Instrumental technique development
-- Music reading and theory fundamentals
-- Listening skills and musical interpretation
-- Ensemble balance, blend, and intonation
-- Performance etiquette and presentation

-## Performances

-The Concert Band performs several concerts throughout the school year, including:

-- Fall Concert
-- Winter Concert
-- Spring Concert
-- Music festivals and adjudications

-For more information about the Concert Band program, including rehearsal schedules and audition requirements, please contact our band director.

----
-title: "Concert Band"
-description: "Nordonia High School Concert Band - Developing musical excellence through ensemble performance"
-featured_image: "/images/gohugo-default-sample-hero-image.jpg"
----

-# Concert Band

-The Nordonia High School Concert Band provides opportunities for students to explore a variety of musical genres while improving individual and ensemble skills.
-Under the direction of Mr. Tom Weaver and Mr. Eric Vasquez, this ensemble focuses on developing strong musicianship and performance techniques through collaborative learning.
+The **Nordonia High School Concert Band** is a vital part of the Nordonia Hills Band Program, offering a strong foundation in musicianship, technique, and ensemble performance.
+As our **Class C concert ensemble**, the Concert Band is open to students in grades 9–12 and provides a structured environment to strengthen core musical skills while exploring a wide range of concert literature.

+Under the direction of **Mr. Eric Vasquez**, students in Concert Band grow as individual performers and as contributing members of a cohesive ensemble.

 ## Program Overview

 ### Participation
-- Open to all band students through audition
+- Open to high school students in grades 9–12
-- Focuses on developing fundamental and intermediate musical skills
+- Audition required for appropriate ensemble placement
-- Encourages musical growth and ensemble cooperation
+- Emphasis on musical growth and readiness for upper-level ensembles

-### Musical Focus
+### Educational Focus
-- Diverse repertoire spanning multiple genres
-- Development of individual instrumental techniques
+- Development of instrumental technique and tone
-- Enhancement of ensemble playing skills
-- Building music reading and interpretation abilities
+- Improvement of music reading and theory fundamentals
+- Building ensemble skills: blend, balance, intonation, timing
+- Exploration of diverse musical styles and genres

-## Performance Schedule
+## Performance Opportunities

-The Concert Band maintains an active performance calendar including:
+The Concert Band maintains an active performance schedule, including:
+- Fall, Winter, and Spring Concerts
+- OMEA Large Group adjudicated events
+- School assemblies and community performances
-- Regular concerts throughout the school year
+- Collaborative concerts with other school ensembles
-- Seasonal performances
-- School events
-- Community celebrations

-## Student Development
+## Student Expectations

-Concert Band members will:
+Concert Band members are expected to:
-- Improve individual playing techniques
-- Develop ensemble skills
-- Learn music theory and history
-- Gain performance experience
-- Build confidence through public performances

-## Audition Information
-The Concert Band welcomes students who:
-- Have basic proficiency on their instrument
-- Show commitment to musical growth
-- Are willing to participate in regular rehearsals and performances
+- Participate in all rehearsals and scheduled performances
+- Maintain regular home practice
+- Demonstrate progress in musical fundamentals
-- Demonstrate enthusiasm for ensemble playing
+- Contribute positively to the ensemble environment

+## Pathway to Wind Ensemble

+The Concert Band serves as a developmental ensemble for students preparing to audition for the **Wind Ensemble (Class A/AA)**.
+Students gain the necessary technical skills, ensemble experience, and musical maturity through this progression.

 ## Contact Information

-For more information about the Concert Band program, please contact:
+For more information about the Concert Band, please contact:
-- Mr. Tom Weaver, Director of Bands
-- Mr. Eric Vasquez, Assistant Director
+**Mr. Eric Vasquez**, Head Band and Instrumental Music Director

 [View Upcoming Performances →](/calendar)